adithaha/jboss-fuse-workshop/api/lab1-3scale-admin-portal.md

        Metric or Method: add_employee_bulk
    API test GET request: /camel/jaxrs/employeeall Update and Test in Staging Environment

-   Test might fail as we haven't registered user yet, we can ignore that for now
+   Test will fail as we haven't registered user yet, we can ignore that for now
    ```
 5. Publish default service plan
    ```